Ronan Bennett was born on 14 January 1956 in Belfast, Ireland.

 He was educated at King's College, London, and was a research fellow at the Institute of Historical Research in London from 1986-7.

 Ronan Bennett is a regular contributor to The Guardian and The Observer.
-His recent work includes the feature film, Public Enemies in 2009; the television series Undisclosed.
-He is currently writing the screenplay for Dean King's book, Skeletons on the Zahara, and a new drama for Channel Four television, Top Boy, about gangster life on a London housing project, is in production.
+His recent work includes the feature film Public Enemies in 2009, and the television series Undisclosed, Hidden (2011) and Top Boy (2011).
+He is currently writing the screenplay for Dean King's book, Skeletons on the Zahara.

 Ronan Bennett’s writing is characterised by an insistent political engagement.
 Though his work varies in form between novel, screenplay and journalism, his guiding interest is the manner in which individuals are drawn into political events, caught up in the momentum of national and international history.

 Such a community forms the basis of Bennett’s first novel, The Second Prison (1991), which focuses on the life of an unwilling terrorist both before and after his release from jail.
 Having served his sentence for firearms possession, Augustine Kane discovers that ‘liberty’ is merely an illusion: what he must now confront outside, in London’s gangland, is the continuation at underground level of the feuds, conspiracies and betrayals that dogged his life in Belfast.
-The pressures of this ‘second prison’ are intensified by the shadowy presence of Tempest, a sadistic English policeman bent on pursuing ‘unfinished business’ from his years in Northern Ireland.
+The pressures of this "second prison" are intensified by the shadowy presence of Tempest, a sadistic English policeman bent on pursuing "unfinished business" from his years in Northern Ireland.
 Nothing has been substantially altered, therefore, by Kane’s time inside.
-Prison doesn’t change people, he comes to realise: ‘It just makes you more of what you were before you went in’.
-Bleak in its illustration of an ordinary working-class man imprisoned for life by recriminations and misalliances, and damning in its portrait of a failing justice system, the novel becomes an uncompromising study of how Ireland’s dark past can refuse to let go of the present.
+Prison doesn’t change people, he comes to realise: "It just makes you more of what you were before you went in".
+Bleak in its illustration of an ordinary working-class man imprisoned for life by recriminations and misalliances, and damning in its portrait of a failing justice system, the novel becomes an uncompromising study of how Ireland’s dark past refuses to let go of the present.

 A similar theme is picked up in Bennett’s second novel, Overthrown by Strangers (1992), an international thriller set partly in South America.
 Three individuals, including an Irish ex-prisoner Sean Quinn, find themselves caught up in the murder of a member of a radical guerrilla organisation.
 On the run from the vengeance of the New Era Mission of Christ – a group loosely based on Peru’s Sendero Luminoso – the three must confront not only the nature of militant extremism but also the vulnerability of their solidarity under pressure.
-As one character expresses it: ‘some friends can do more harm than strangers’.
-And for Quinn death and friendship remain inextricable, as he struggles to escape not only recent events but a history of convoluted involvements back in Ireland.
+As one character expresses it: "some friends can do more harm than strangers".
+For Quinn, death and friendship remain inextricable, as he struggles to escape not only recent events but also a history of convoluted involvements back in Ireland.

 Although its main action takes place between Los Angeles, Mexico, Peru and Bolivia, Overthrown by Strangers uses a frame-tale implicitly linking the violence in Northern Ireland to insurgency in South America.
 Bennett’s strategy is not to make direct comparisons but to universalise scenes of brutality, torture and massacre common to both locations.
 In looking beyond a domestic conflict to a parallel scenario of sorts, his fiction gains perspective on questions of political activism and engagement, through a process of dislocation employed again, very successfully, in The Catastrophist.

 Here, the setting is the independence struggle in the Belgian Congo in 1959.
 James Gillespie is an Irish novelist who, having gone to the region to rekindle a romantic attachment, finds himself caught up in events that test his insistence on rational, objective representation.
-‘What should I be looking at now?’ is his opening question.
-‘What else should I note here?
-I am the trained observer.’
+"What should I be looking at now?" is his opening question.
+"What else should I note here?
+I am the trained observer."
 But his reluctance to go beyond detached perspectives leads to a clash with his lover, Italian journalist Ines Sabiani, who passionately expresses in her writing her endorsement of the independence movement and its charismatic leader Patrice Lumumba.
-For Ines, to remain above what actually happens is a luxury of those on the winning sides of history only: ‘to write about injustice without anger is another injustice’.
+For Ines, to remain above what actually happens is a luxury for those on the winning sides of history only: "to write about injustice without anger is another injustice".
 In this, Gillespie sees only naivety.
-‘Does a man die at your feet’, he responds, quoting the artist John Ruskin, ‘your business is not to help him, but to note the colour of his lips.'
+"Does a man die at your feet", he responds, quoting the artist John Ruskin, "your business is not to help him, but to note the colour of his lips."